-In the Suzuki Violin School, the collection of wonderful pieces for students, violin concerti turns up in Volume 4.
+In the Suzuki Books, which contains the collection of wonderful pieces for students, we start to see violin concerti Volume 4.
 For most of us who study the violin, the first concerto we learn is by Seitz, like we can see here.

 Friedrich Seitz (1848-1916) was a German violinist, concertmaster and conductor. wrote eight violin concertos for students.

 Tonality and time signature